-Today’s 5 Facts feature is all about a dry and dusty but fascinating natural phenomenon: Sand Dunes.
-Sand dunes are hills formed by the wind, occurring in deserts and along coastlines in all shapes and sizes.
-Here are 5 more interesting facts for you:
+Today’s article is all about a dry and dusty, but fascinating natural phenomenon: Sand Dunes.
+Sand dunes are hills formed by the wind.
+They occur in deserts and along coastlines in all shapes and sizes.
+Here are 5 more interesting facts about sand dunes for you:

 1. Singing Sand Dunes

 Famous explorer Marco Polo once wrote about hearing mysterious spirit voices echoing in the Gobi desert.
-Many of Polo’s stories should probably be taken with a grain of salt.
-Nevertheless, there seems to be some truth to this strange story about singing sand dunes.
+But you should probably take many of Polo’s stories with a grain of salt.
+Nevertheless, there seems to be some truth to this strange tale about singing sand dunes.
 Californian researchers (Nathalie Vriend et al.) have observed sand dunes singing, booming, and even ‘burping’.
 They identified rippling seismic waves (low-frequency acoustic energy) as the cause.
-These seismic waves can be produced by phenomena like sand avalanches, created by gusts of wind or people.
+These seismic waves can be the result of sand avalanches, created by gusts of wind or people.

 2. Man-Eating Sand Dunes